grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        Replace the following:

-       - _`<FIELD_SELECTOR>`_: The Kubernetes field selector to use, such as `metadata.name=my-service`.
+       - _`<FIELD_SELECTOR>`_: The Kubernetes field selector, such as `metadata.name=my-service`.
          For more information on field selectors, refer to the Kubernetes documentation on [Field Selectors][].

        Create additional `selectors` blocks for each field selector you want to apply.

-    1. To use a label selector to limit the number of discovered Services, add the following block inside of the `discovery.kubernetes` component.
+    1. To use a label selector to limit the number of discovered Services, add the following block inside the `discovery.kubernetes` component.

        ```river
        selectors {